AUV-IITK/object_detection/README.md

 # object_detection
 For working on Underwater Computer Vision

+## Steps to run
+1. Just launch the file `darknet_ros.launch` for now